njlyon0/supportR/README.md

         accepts a vector of columns to check at the same time

--   **`date_format_guess`**: Checks a column containing multiple ambiguous date formats and identifies “best guesses” as to which format (e.g., ‘dd/mm/yyyy’ versus ‘yyyy/dd/mm’, etc.) each date is likely to be
+-   **`date_format_guess`**: Checks a column containing multiple ambiguous date formats and identifies its best guess for the format each date is in (e.g., ‘dd/mm/yyyy’ versus ‘yyyy/dd/mm’, etc.)

 -   **`nms_ord`**: Creates a Non-Metric Multi-Dimensional Scaling (NMS) ordination with base R. Requires the disimilarity matrix returned by